aprilxyc/coding-interview-practice/README.md

 08/01
 - [x] [ ] 371 Sum of Two Integers (redo this and understand the Python error handling)
 - [ ] [ ] 21 Merge Two Sorted Lists
+- [ ] 1 Two Sum

 11/01
 Redid all problems from 24/12
+Redid all problems from 25/12
+Redid all problems from 30/12